polyaxon/polyaxon/site/docs/management/ui/organizations.md

  * You can manage the component hub.
  * You can manage the model registry.
  * You can create and manage agents to isolate and scale your workload over multiple namespaces and clusters.
+ * You can create and manage queues to set priorities, routing, and scheduling strategies.